Here’s a classic itinerary suggestion for a week in Israel, featuring highlights like Tel Aviv, Jerusalem, the Dead Sea, and Masada.

 Day 4: Tel Aviv to Jerusalem, Explore Jerusalem

-Take the transport from Tel Aviv to Jerusalem, which is about an hour drive.
+Travel from Tel Aviv to Jerusalem, which takes roughly an hour by road.
 Jerusalem is one of the oldest cities in the world.
-In the afternoon join a guided walking tour of Jerusalem Old City which will cover all four of the quarters – Jewish, Muslim, Christian and Armenian.
+In the afternoon, participate in a guided walking tour of the Old City, exploring all four quarters: Jewish, Muslim, Christian, and Armenian.

 Best areas to stay in Jerusalem: Best location to book your stay in Jerusalem is the City Center or West Jerusalem area.